 Home Learning: Home learning is homework that is set by a class teacher and requires submission.
 Chorlton High School will set all Home Learning tasks through an online platform which is available to all students and parents.
 From September 2018 the breakdown of provision is:

-• Years 7, 8 and 9: Doddle is used in all subjects, as well as work assigned for Hegarty maths and Seneca.
+- Years 7, 8 and 9: Microsoft Teams is used in all subjects, as well as work assigned for Hegarty maths and Seneca.

-Home Study is preparation for tests and reflection and gap filling after progress tests.
-In the build up to our progress tests, non-examined assessments (NEAs) or any examinations, home learning becomes home study which is independent enquiry.
+Home Study: Home Study is preparation for assessments and tests, reflection and gap filling after Checkpoint assessments or Mocks (Year 11).
+In the build up to our assessments, non-examined assessments (NEAs) or any examinations, home learning becomes home study which is independent enquiry.
 This takes place during the second half term of each term.

 Home reading: We also encourage our students to devote time to home reading as this will give students a wider knowledge base and understanding of the world.
 We expect all of our students to read at least three times a week at home, however we would like to encourage them to read daily.

 - English & Maths: weekly